 Our financial statements are stated in U.S. dollars, our functional currency.
 However, a substantial portion of our revenues and costs are incurred in other currencies, particularly NIS, Euros, Japanese yen, and the British pound.
 We also maintain substantial non-U.S. dollar balances of assets, including cash, accounts receivable, and liabilities, including accounts payable and debts to banks and financial institutions.
 Therefore, fluctuations in the value of the currencies in which we do business relative to the U.S. dollar may adversely affect our business, results of operations and financial condition.
 The depreciation of such other currencies in relation to the U.S. dollar has the effect of reducing the U.S. dollar value of any of our liabilities which are payable in those other currencies (unless such costs or payables are linked to the U.S. dollar).
-Such depreciation also has the effect of decreasing the U.S. dollar value of any asset that is denominated in such other currencies or receivables payable in such other currencies (unless such receivables are linked to the U.S. dollar).
+Such depreciation also has the effect of decreasing the U.S. dollar value of any asset that is denominated in such other currencies payable in such other currencies (unless such receivables are linked to the U.S. dollar).
 In addition, the U.S. dollar value of revenues and expenses denominated in such other currencies would decrease.
-Conversely, the appreciation of any currency in relation to the U.S. dollar has the effect of increasing the U.S. dollar value of revenues and expenses denominated in other currencies.
+Conversely, the appreciation of any currency in relation to the U.S. dollar has the effect of increasing the U.S. dollar value of any unlinked assets and the U.S. dollar amounts of any unlinked liabilities and increasing the U.S. dollar value of revenues and expenses denominated in other currencies.